DaveY61/flask-mod-template/README.md

 4. Add any static files (CSS, JS) in `app/modules/new_module/static/`.

 5. The module will be automatically discovered by the application.
-You don't need to manually update any configuration files.
+You don't need to manually update any configuration files or restart the application.

 ## Enabling Modules and Managing Access